chastell/practicing-ruby/persisting-relations.md

 same class have the same property types), not from relations between objects of potentially different classes, which end up being rows in separate tables.

-Modelling relations in relational databases is quite complicated and depends on the type of relation, its directionality and whether it carries any relation-specific data.
+Modeling relations in relational databases is quite complicated and depends on the type of relation, its directionality and whether it carries any relation-specific data.
 For example, an object representing a person can have the relations such as having a particular gender (one-to-many relation), having